 - a.
-Mentee: Lawyer recently licensed to practice law in Colorado, as further defined in Part IV. - b.
+Mentee: Licensed Colorado lawyer or law student working toward Colorado licensure, as further defined in Part IV. - b.
 Mentor: Experienced lawyer appointed to serve as a mentor, as further defined in Part V. - c.
 Colorado Attorney Mentoring Program: This set of guidelines governing the development and implementation of Mentoring Programs, through which participants may obtain CLE credit. - d.
-Participating Organization: Entity which has developed an approved Mentoring Program, as described in Part X. - e.
-Mentoring Program: The program developed by the Participating Organization to implement the Colorado Attorney Mentoring Program, as described in Part X. - f.
-Mentoring Plan: The individual plan which the Mentee-Mentor pair will complete in accordance with a Participating Organization's Mentoring Program, as described in Part X. - g.
-Facilitator: A volunteer within the Participating Organization who will serve as the liaison between the Participating Organization and the CAMP Director, as described in Part X.f.ii. - h.
-CAMP Director: Employee of the Supreme Court who will conduct the administrative tasks of the Colorado Attorney Mentoring Program, pursuant to Rule 255 C.R.C.P. and as described in Part XIII. - i.
-Commission Standing Committee: In conjunction with the Supreme Court Advisory Committee pursuant to Rule 251.34 C.R.C.P.
-Committee of the Commission on the Legal Profession which will provide oversight to the Colorado Attorney Mentoring Program, as described in Part XIV.
+Partner Organization: Entity which has developed an approved Mentoring Program, as described in Part X. - e.
+Mentoring Program: The program developed by the Partner Organization to implement the Colorado Attorney Mentoring Program, as described in Part X. - f.
+Mentoring Plan: The individual plan which the Mentee-Mentor pair will complete in accordance with CAMP or a Partner Organization's Mentoring Program, as described in Part X. - g.
+Facilitator: A volunteer within the Partner Organization who will serve as the liaison between the Partner Organization and the CAMP Director, as described in Part X.f.ii. - h.
+CAMP Director: Employee of the Supreme Court who will conduct the administrative tasks of the Colorado Attorney Mentoring Program, pursuant to Rule 255 C.R.C.P. and as described in Part XII. - i.
+Supreme Court Advisory Committee: Pursuant to C.R.C.P.
+251.34(b)(3), CAMP and its director shall be under the supervision of the Supreme Court Advisory Committee ("Advisory Committee").

 IV.
-Mentee Applicant
+Mentee Applicants

-a.
-Who may participate
+- a.
+Who may participate - i.

-- i.
 Licensed, active Colorado lawyers, who are either practicing or are intending to practice law in Colorado.
-Preference will be given to lawyers, who are within their first three years following admission to practice law in Colorado and in that case the program must be completed prior to the end of the attorney's third year of practice. - ii.
-If a lawyer serves as a judicial law clerk immediately following licensure, the lawyer may participate in a Mentoring Program within two years of completing the clerkship(s).
-A lawyer serving as a judicial law clerk is not precluded from participating in a Mentoring Program while a judicial law clerk, although due to ethical restrictions, the law clerk's Mentor must be a judge on the same court as the law clerk's judge. - iii.
-Lawyers admitted on motion to the Colorado Bar who have been in practice three or more years in another jurisdiction may participate in a mentoring program in the attorney's first year of practice in Colorado. - iv.
-Lawyers not otherwise within the parameters above may be admitted to a mentoring program with permission of the participating organization and of the CAMP Director. - b.
+Preference will be given to lawyers, who are within their first three years following admission to practice law in Colorado. - ii.
+Law school graduates working toward or awaiting license to practice law in Colorado. - iii.
+A lawyer serving as a judicial law clerk is not precluded from participating in a Mentoring Program while a judicial law clerk, although due to ethical restrictions, the law clerk's Mentor must be a judge on the same court as the law clerk's judge. - iv.
+Lawyers or law students not otherwise within the parameters above may be admitted to a mentoring program with permission of the participating organization and of the CAMP Director. - b.
 Registration - i.
 To enroll, a Mentee must submit a registration form to the organization through which the lawyer wishes complete the Program.
+If registering through a CAMP Partner

-The Mentee must refer to the participating organization's deadlines and guidelines to ensure that the individual program's requirements are met.
+Organization, the Mentee must refer to the Partner Organization's deadlines and guidelines to ensure that the program's registration requirements are met.